rverton/redAsset/README.md

 The following parameters may be used:

 ```
-$ Usage of ./redAsset:
+$ ./redAsset
+Usage:
   -bdomains string
     	File containing 2nd level domains to exclude.
+  -catransoff
+    	Deactivate querying certificate transparency logs (crt.sh).
   -domains string
     	File containing 2nd level domains to include.
   -file string
-      Filename to parse from.
-Gzip files allowed.
+    	JSON file to parse from, gzip allowed.

 ```

-Log is printed to stderr, results to stdout, so you may pipe this to a results file.
+Log is printed to *stderr*, results to *stdout*, so you may pipe this to a results file.

 Example of a FDNS parse: